Lipen/discrete-math-course/typst/hw2.typ

 _"Proof":_ Let $a in A$.
 Take $b in A$ such that $pair(a, b) in R$.
 Since $R$ is symmetric, $pair(b, a) in R$.
 By transitivity, with $pair(a, b) in R$ and $pair(b, a) in R$, we get $pair(a, a) in R$.

 + Identify the logical error.
-+ Provide a counterexample showing a symmetric, transitive relation that isn't reflexive.
++ Provide a counterexample showing a symmetric and transitive relation that isn't reflexive.

 #block(sticky: true)[*Part (b): Closure Operations*]